 - Substance abuse

-No-fault divorce – In this case, a couple just needs to cite “irreconcilable differences” with no chance or reconciliation in order to get a divorce.
+Tennessee is a no-fault divorce state which means a couple just needs to cite “irreconcilable differences” with no chance or reconciliation in order to get a divorce.
 There doesn’t need to be fault in either spouse to seek divorce.
 The quality of your legal representation can make all the difference in your future.

 Contact our firm to discuss the best option for you.

 When a couple files for divorce, there are two primary ways they can do so: contested or uncontested.

 - Contested divorce: If you or your spouse cannot agree on the terms of divorce, or any other issues, it becomes contested.
 These terms can include the division of assets, spousal or child support, custody, etc. Generally, a court hearing will be required for a contested divorce.

 - Uncontested Divorce: If both parties can agree to the terms, it becomes uncontested.
 This type is regarded as an easier pathway to divorce, normally taking half the time and energy as a contested divorce.
 Terms that can be agreed upon include visitation rights, alimony, etc.